zainabmelh/guide-articles/articles/Miscellaneous/html-and-css-cheat-sheet/index.md

 ---
-title: "HTML and CSS Cheat Sheet"
+title: HTML and CSS Cheat Sheet
-parent: "to-be-sorted"
 ---
 This a page that (hopefully) in time will grow to cover the basic and simple HTML and CSS solutions.

 Please add to your alternate solutions if you know a different way.